royce-vaughn/royce-vaughn/README.md

 Cybersecurity Analyst → Future DevSecOps Engineer

-I build security-focused projects, automate workflows, and continuously level up in cloud + software engineering.
+I wan to build security-focused projects, automate workflows, and continuously level up in the world of Cybersecurity !

 ---